 But as I was removing the fabric, I took tons of pictures to again remember how everything went together.
 And as I removed the fabric I would label the fabric with a marker plus I added arrows in some places to let me know which way was down.

 After everything was removed I went and bought my supplies.
-Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.

 HOW TO REUPHOLSTER A CHAIR